 Though ambivalent to both animals and other strains (moving away from or growing compact when faced with larger animate forms), the skendrelli is strictly solitary towards others of its kind.

 The skendrelli watches sensitives without moving.
 It attempts to avoid light, shrinking back or abandoning its post altogether when its environment becomes illuminated.
 Very bright light (particularly the directional beams of high-powered flashlights) can stupefy it altogether, and a skendrelli quieted in such a way even tolerates some handling without apparent discomfort.

 Should the sensitive disturb the stranger, or become incapacitated within the skendrelli's close vicinity, the stranger rushes outwards, grabbing onto the sensitive and pulling them towards cover.
-Despite its predatory nature, the skendrelli lacks a tendency towards overt violence, instead, uses its long arms to restrain the sensitive, tracing its long fingers across its face, and breathing or whispering in the stranger's ear.
-The skendrelli positions itself carefully so as not to crush its prey between its weight, its strength is comparable to an adult human of above-average physical prowess.
+Despite its predatory nature, the skendrelli lacks a tendency towards overt violence, instead, uses its long arms to restrain the sensitive, tracing its long fingers across their face, and breathing or whispering in the sensitive's ear.
+The skendrelli positions itself carefully so as not to crush its prey beneath its weight.
+Its strength is comparable to an adult human of above-average physical prowess.

 These attacks last anywhere from thirty seconds to six minutes.
 Despite its size and strength, the skendrelli does not tend to cause anything beyond bruises or minor scrapes, with most injuries being sustained as a result of the sensitive's struggling.
 Once the skendrelli is sated in its interest, it recedes to the shadows once more, and displays only peripheral interest in the sensitive for the remainder of the encounter.